join-the-flock/nest/documentation/books/the_flutter_framework_book/README.md

 └───README.md
 ```
 - `book/`: The directory that contains the build.
 It is ignored by Git.
 - `src/`: The directory that contains the book content.
 Each chapter is a markdown file with a name different from `SUMMARY.md`.
+Usually, it will be inside some module folder.
 - `SUMMARY.md`: The markdown file that contains the summary of the book.
 Each chapter is added as a markdown link in a tree structure.
 - `.gitignore`: Contains files/directories ignored by Git.
 - `book.toml`: Contains configurations and metadata about the book.